Category Archives: Former Monarchies

 Eleanor had six siblings:

 The displeasure of the English nobility with King Henry III ultimately resulted in a civil war, the Second Barons’ War (1264–1267).
-The leader of the forces against King Henry III was led by Eleanor’s father Simon de Montfort, 6th Earl of Leicester.
+The leader of the forces against King Henry III was Eleanor’s father Simon de Montfort, 6th Earl of Leicester.
 Simon de Montfort wanted to reassert the Magna Carta and force King Henry III to surrender more power to the baron’s council.
 When Eleanor was thirteen years old, her father Simon de Montfort, 6th Earl of Leicester and her eldest brother Henry de Montfort were killed at the Battle of Evesham.
 Today, Eleanor’s father is considered one of the fathers of representative government.
-His contributions have been remembered over the years by the British Houses of Parliament.
+Over the years, Simon de Montfort’s contributions have been remembered by the British Houses of Parliament.
 A bas-relief of Simon de Montfort, 6th Earl of Leicester hangs on the wall of the chamber of the United States House of Representatives where he is recognized as one of the 23 historical lawgivers.

 Simon de Montfort marble bas-relief, one of 23 reliefs of great historical lawgivers in the chamber of the U.S. House of Representatives in the United States Capitol, sculpted by Gaetano Cecere in 1950; Credit – Wikipedia